 - Event organizers are required to pay for use of metered parking spaces that are taken out of service during events.

-- In most cases, event organizers are required to pick up trash on public streets following events.
+- Event organizers are required to pick up trash on public streets following events.

 - Prior to hosting any event, an event permit must be purchased from the City Clerk's office for $50.00.